Carl Ferdinand Cori: Career

 Carl was invited to Graz to work with Otto Loewi to study the effect of the vagus nerve on the heart (Loewi would receive the Nobel Prize in Physiology or Medicine in 1936 for this work).
 While Carl was in Graz, Gerty remained in Vienna.
 A year later Carl was offered a position at the State Institute for the Study of Malignant Diseases (now Roswell Park Comprehensive Cancer Center) in Buffalo, New York, and the Coris moved to Buffalo.
 In 1928, they became naturalized citizens of the United States.

 While at the Institute the Coris' research focused on carbohydrate metabolism, leading to the definition of the Cori cycle in 1929.
 In 1931, Carl accepted a position at the Washington University School of Medicine in St. Louis, Missouri.
 Carl joined as professor of pharmacology and in 1942 was made professor of biochemistry.
 In St. Louis, the Coris continued their research on glycogen and glucose and began to describe glycogenolysis, identifying and synthesizing the important enzyme glycogen phosphorylase.
 For these discoveries, they received the Nobel Prize in Physiology or Medicine in 1947, making them the third ever married couple to win the Nobel Prize.

 Gerty died in 1957 and Carl married Anne Fitzgerald-Jones (1909-2006) in 1960.
 He stayed on at Washington University until 1966, when he retired as chair of the biochemistry department.
 He was appointed visiting professor of Biological Chemistry at Harvard University while maintaining a laboratory space at the Massachusetts General Hospital, where he pursued research in genetics.
 From 1968 to 1983, he collaborated with noted geneticist Salomé Glüecksohn-Waelsch of the Albert Einstein College of Medicine in New York, until the 1980s when illness prevented him from continuing.
 In 1976, Carl received the Laurea honoris causa in Medicine from the University of Trieste.

 Carl shares a star with Gerty on the St. Louis Walk of Fame.
+In 2016 the Cori's son, Thomas, donated his parents Nobel Prize medals to the University of Washington School of Medicine where they are on display in the Becker Medical Library.